What is the Inspire Learning programme?

 - the iPad provides the widest suite of features required for a fully inclusive digital learning environment

 - Apple is the only platform that allows for the use of all current classroom management solutions and other requirements such as apple classroom, google classroom, Microsoft O365, digital textbooks, curriculum teaching materials, GLOW, and GSuite

 - Apple support the professional development of teachers through their Apple Teacher and Apple Distinguished Educator programmes to maximise the benefit to education in the Borders

 - the iPad was found to be the most capable single device across the broadest range of uses for the largest cohort of students and teachers

 - the form factor is truly mobile providing flexibility in immersive learning experiences and teaching spaces

 What is the cost per device?

 The cost per device is commercially sensitive information.
-Disclosing the cost would put the commercial agreement between Apple, XMA, CGI and the Council in jeopardy and undermine the Council’s ability to obtain best value through this deal.
-Please note - the devices are only one element of the Inspire Learning programme.
+Disclosing the cost would put the commercial agreement between Apple, XMA, CGI and ourselves in jeopardy and undermine our ability to obtain best value through this deal.
+Please note, the devices are only one element of the Inspire Learning programme.
 Significant investment is being made as part of this programme in other benefits including, teacher training and supporting infrastructure to ensure that the learning experience of young people in the Borders is the best that it can be.

 What happens if my child breaks the device?